What are the characteristics of trekking and hiking backpacks? In this article we explain them to you and help you choose the one that suits you best.

 1. The carrying belt: the most important part of the backpack

-A trick is to adjust the belt with the straps free, putting all the weight on it.
+A trick is to adjust the belt with free straps, putting all the weight on it.
 When we see that it holds, we adjust the straps, thus removing some of the weight at the level of our belt.
-If we finally see that, in order for it to fit on the belt, it had to be tightened too much, now we will loosen it slightly, until you feel more or less the proportion of weight indicated on the waist and the straps.
+If we finally see that, for it to fit on the belt, it had to be tightened too much, now we will loosen it slightly until you feel more or less the proportion of weight indicated on the waist and the straps.

 2. Braces